Brian-Magnuson/nico/docs/design/overview.md

 Type annotations for each property are still required, even if a default value is provided.
 The default value must match the type.
 The default value must also be a reference to a value with a static lifetime.

-Objects may be written as literals using curly braces:
+Struct literal values may be written using curly braces:
 ```
 { x: 42, y: 3.14 }
 ```

 Values are assigned to their corresponding properties.
 By the end of the object literal, all properties must be assigned a value.

+You cannot add more properties to a struct literal after it is created.

-Objects always use braces; there is no indented form, and they are not considered blocks.
+Struct literal values always use braces; there is no indented form, and they are not considered blocks.
 Blocks always have some keyword signifying the opening of a block, such as `if`, `while`, or `block`.

+Struct literal values always use copy semantics.
+Use in combination with wrapper classes if different behavior is desired.

 ## Pointer and reference types